 In this section

 Most women with epilepsy have healthy pregnancies and give birth to healthy babies.
-To have the best chance of a healthy pregnancy, medical professionals advise that you avoid getting pregnant until after you have had pre-conception counseling (see below).
+To have the best chance of a healthy pregnancy, medical professionals advise that you avoid getting pregnant until after you have had pre-conception counselling (see below).
 This is because there is a small risk that having seizures, or taking epilepsy medicine during pregnancy, may affect your health or that of your baby.
 With careful planning before you get pregnant, these risks can usually be reduced.

 If you are already pregnant, and you have not planned it, do not stop taking your epilepsy medicine.
 If you stopped taking them now, it may not make any difference to your baby’s health.
 But, it could cause you to have more frequent, or severe, seizures.
 This could be dangerous for you and your baby.
 Speak to your family doctor as soon as possible.
 They will be able to make sure that you get the help and advice you need.